zeeshanmcp12/golang/notes.md

 # Notes

-Notes are written for my own understanding so these may be inappropriate for others to understand.
-But I tried to write in a way so any begineer can understand.
+Notes are written for my own understanding so these may be inappropriate (or detailed) for others.
+However, I tried to write in a way so any begineer can understand.

-## 01Into
+## 01Intro

 - Jargons being used in golang
   - literal value = an untyped numeric constant like 42, 3.14